 Lake Forest College affirms that education ennobles the individual.

 Our curriculum engages students in the breadth of the liberal arts and the depth of traditional disciplines.
 We encourage students to read critically, reason analytically, communicate persuasively, and, above all, to think for themselves.
+We prepare our students for, and help them attain, productive and rewarding careers.
 We foster creative talent and independent research.
 We embrace cultural diversity.
 We honor achievement.
 Our faculty of distinguished scholars takes pride in its commitment to teaching.
 We know our students by name and prepare them to become responsible citizens of the global community.
 We enable students, faculty, trustees, and administrators to solve problems in a civil manner, collectively.
 We maintain a secure residential campus of great beauty.
 We enrich our curriculum with the vibrant resources of Chicago.
-Lake Forest College celebrates the personal growth that accompanies the quest for excellence. – Approved by the Faculty and Trustees, May 1992
+Lake Forest College celebrates the personal growth that accompanies the quest for excellence. – Approved by the Faculty and Trustees, May 1992; amended 2014.

 Lake Forest College’s nondiscrimination policies are based on federal laws and regulations, including Title IX and other relevant regulations, as well as on its institutional ideals.